Substance Abuse Disorder Treatment in Los Angeles

 Diagnosis and Assessment

-Substance abuse disorders are diagnosed by healthcare professionals using criteria like:
+Substance use disorders are diagnosed by healthcare professionals using criteria like:

 Professional Evaluations